Conceptual frameworkDate published December 7, 2015 by Date updated: March 24, 2017

 Whether constructing a conceptual framework will be a helpful exercise depends on the type of research you are doing.
 Conceptual frameworks are particularly common when the research involves testing.
 In this situation, a framework can be used to review your hypotheses or explore if you can scientifically prove a particular idea.

 The basis of testing research – and thus the start of constructing a conceptual framework – is often a cause-effect relationship.
-If your thesis involves this kind of research, your goal is to try to prove such a relationship.
+If your dissertation involves this kind of research, your goal is to try to prove such a relationship.

 |Ben, a student, gets a perfect 100% on the big exam, which surprises his classmates.
 However, Ben has a very good explanation: he studied for many hours (the cause) and therefore scored well (the result).|

-Ben is so excited when he realizes that his hard work has resulted in a great score that he decides he wants to write his thesis on the experience.
+Ben is so excited when he realizes that his hard work has resulted in a great score that he decides he wants to write his dissertation on the experience.
 His goal is to demonstrate scientifically that his high score was not just the result of luck, but rather of a cause-effect relationship.

 The first step in scientifically demonstrating a cause-effect relationship is to map your expectations using a conceptual framework.
 Before doing so, it’s important to identify the relevant variables.